San Miguel de Allende Town Square

 The Ancients Call to Us

-The second tour we take is of the Archeological Zone of Cañada de la Virgen with Albert Coffee.
-I found Albert Coffee Archaeotours when googling things to do around San Miguel de Allende.
+I stumbled across Albert Coffee Archaeotours by accident when googling things to do around San Miguel de Allende.
 I had no idea there were pyramids in this area or that anyone was excavating or touring the sites.

 A Very Different Perspective and Tour